Jdender/sonancelang/README.md

 2. a sound; a tune.
 3. an work in progress, experimental programing language.

-The compiler itself is written in Rust which is also the language most inspiration was taken from.Some ideas were also borrowed from TypeScript as well as syntactically from Swift.
+The compiler itself is written in Rust which is also the language most inspiration was taken from.
+Some ideas were also borrowed from TypeScript as well as syntactically from Swift.

 ## Alpha Roadmap

-- [x] Int Literals
+- [ ] Int Literals
-- [x] Math and Boolean Operators
+- [ ] Math and Boolean Operators
-- [x] Local Variables
+- [ ] Local Variables
-- [x] Block Scopes
+- [ ] Block Scopes
-- [x] If Else Statements
+- [ ] If Else Statements
 - [ ] Functions and Calls
 - [ ] Anonymous Tuples